EGI-Federation/documentation/content/en/users/rucio/getting-started/_index.md

     urgent, and under routing information please select Assign to support unit - Rucio).
 Within the ticket description please include:

     - Desired Username (usually initials and surname e.g. John Doe would have jdoe)
     - Your email
     - Name of the experiment / VO you are part of
-        - Either:
-            The subject of your eScience certificate
+    - The subject of your eScience certificate

 **If you want password access we can organise a video call to explain or take sensitive information if you prefer**